webhooksite/docs/docs/custom-actions/action-types.md

 !!! note
     As Webhook.site URLs have a maximum of 30 seconds to respond, it's best to use a low delay and retry number that stays under 30 seconds total.
 Otherwise there's a risk the actions won't complete.
 Alternatively, you can mark the HTTP Request action as [Queued](/custom-actions.html#queued-actions), which has a timeout of 120 seconds.

 If a status code is specified, the request will also be retried when the response status doesn't match the specified status code.
-The character `*` can be used as wildcard, e.g. `20*` will match any status status code between 200-209.
+The character `*` can be used as wildcard, e.g. `20*` will match any status code in the range 200-209.

 Each retry attempt will add an extra line of output.